TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Model-View-Controller-in-Extbase.rst

 These modules can be further differentiated.
 The functionality of a blog e.g., can be split as follows:

+.. todo: maybe we should replace the term "modules" with "contexts".
+This also reflects the
+         term "bounded contexts" of DDD better.
+Also, modules is a reserved word in TYPO3 and has a different meaning.

 Functionality related to blog posts:

 * List View of all blog posts